• Skip to primary navigation

 Landscape Maps to Support Wildlife Research

 Sustaining healthy herbivore populations requires us to understand their habitat and food resources.
-Unfortunately, existing products lack the spatial and ecological resolutions to represent the landscape as animals see it.
-That’s why we’ve created continuous foliar cover maps and accompanying methods to collect, store, and analyze habitat and forage data.
-Our goal is to provide biologists with high-quality, innovative spatial products they can use to meet their research and management objectives.
-At the same time, we hope to help other researchers do the same: our foliar cover maps are publicly available and free to use, and we share repeatable code for all of our analyses on our code repository.
+Yet most existing geospatial products lack the spatial and ecological resolutions to represent the landscape as animals see it.
+We addressed this need by creating accurate, high-resolution vegetation maps and developing standardized methods to collect, store, and analyze habitat and forage data.
+Our AKVEG maps are publicly available and free to use.
+They include quantitative, foliar cover maps of present-day conditions and time-series maps of plant functional types from 1985-2020.

 ecologists sample vegetation using line-point intercept method

-1) Calving habitat selection of moose in Bristol Bay
+Habitat selection of female moose in Bristol Bay

 Research Objectives: Quantify and map calving season habitat for maternal and non-maternal moose in the Bristol Bay region.